Guest interviewer Fern Field joins Alix Turner in this conversation with the makers of Hellbender.

 Toby expanded on that: “We really wanted to just come up with our own mythology here, our own spell rituals.
 Everyone’s familiar with witchcraft spells, cauldrons and such.
 We thought these are really people who make full use of the elements, and the nature surrounding them represents the nature within them: it’s beautiful, as well as brutal.
 The totem had blood surrounding of course, and all that extra stuff in the rituals.”

-“More like witchuals,” chimed in Nathan.
+“More like witchuals,” chimed in Fern.

 “Oh my God, can I steal that?” asked Toby.